Potato 2.2: Events, Entity Linking, Export, and 55 Survey Instruments

 python -m potato.export --config config.yaml --format yolo --output ./export/

-python -m potato.export --config config.yaml --format conll_2003 --output ./export/Supported formats: COCO, YOLO, Pascal VOC, CoNLL-2003, CoNLL-U, and Segmentation Masks.
-The system is extensible — create custom exporters by subclassing BaseExporter.
+python -m potato.export --config config.yaml --format conll_2003 --output ./export/Supported formats: COCO, YOLO, Pascal VOC, CoNLL-2003, CoNLL-U, and segmentation masks.
+If you need a format that is not in the list, subclass BaseExporter and write your own.

 Load annotation data from URLs, S3, Google Drive, Dropbox, Hugging Face datasets, Google Sheets, and SQL databases: